onmyway2nirvana/hello-multiverse/README.md

 # hello-multiverse
 practicing github

-This an exercise in discovery of the features of github.
-Learning about branches and editing
+This is an exercise in discovery of the features of github.
+Learning about branches,editing, committing and pulling.